thejcannon/PyOhio2023/Slides.md

 <!--

 As little Leio Python was tucked in his bed,
-"Mommy, where do object come from?" is what he said.
+"Mommy, how are objects made?" is what he said.

 "Well..." said his mommy, that's not so easy to say, How would you answer that question that day?